MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-dot-targets-files.md

 ---
 # MSBuild .targets files

-MSBuild includes several *.targets* files that contain items, properties, targets, and tasks for common scenarios.
+MSBuild includes several `.targets` files that contain items, properties, targets, and tasks for common scenarios.
 These files are automatically imported into most Visual Studio project files to simplify maintenance and readability.

+For SDK-style projects, you don't see the imported `.targets` file in the project file, because those imports are managed by the SDK that you reference.
+However, SDK-style projects are equivalent to non-SDK-style project with standard imports before and after the main body of the file, so it's still accurate to say that the standard `.targets` files are imported in those projects.

- Projects typically import one or more *.targets* files to define their build process.
-For example a C# project created by Visual Studio will import *Microsoft.CSharp.targets* which imports *Microsoft.Common.targets*.
-The C# project itself will define the items and properties specific to that project, but the standard build rules for a C# project are defined in the imported *.targets* files.
+Projects explicitly (or implicitly for SDK projects) import one or more `.targets` files to define their build process.
+For example, a C# project created by Visual Studio imports *Microsoft.CSharp.targets* which imports *Microsoft.Common.targets*.
+The C# project itself will define the items and properties specific to that project, but the standard build rules for a C# project are defined in the imported `.targets` files.

- The `$(MSBuildToolsPath)` value specifies the path of these common *.targets* files.
-If the `ToolsVersion` is 4.0, the files are in the following location: *\<WindowsInstallationPath>\Microsoft.NET\Framework\v4.0.30319\\*
+The `$(MSBuildToolsPath)` value specifies the path of these common `.targets` files.
+For .NET projects, the path is typically `{Visual Studio installation folder}\MSBuild\Current\Bin\{architecture}`.

 > [!NOTE]
 > For information about how to create your own targets, see [Targets](../msbuild/msbuild-targets.md).
 For information about how to use the `Import` element to insert a project file into another project file, see [Import element (MSBuild)](../msbuild/import-element-msbuild.md) and [How to: Use the same target in multiple project files](../msbuild/how-to-use-the-same-target-in-multiple-project-files.md).